No767/Deltaline/README.md

 `yarn install`

+Via [Python](https://www.python.org/) and [Django](https://www.djangoproject.com/)

+`pip install -r requirements.txt`

 This site is powered by Netlify, so all commits will be built and deployed on Netlify

-Via [Python](https://www.python.org/) and [Django](https://www.djangoproject.com/)

-`pip install Django==3.2.5`

 # Dependencies